objenious/senml/README.md

 `go get github.com/objenious/senml`

-## Status: beta (no breaking changes expected)
+## Status: stable

-This package implements the SenML format (Sensor Measurement Lists, formerly known as Sensor Markup Language), as defined in [RFC8428](https://tools.ietf.org/html/rfc8428)
+This package implements the SenML format (Sensor Measurement Lists, formerly known as Sensor Markup Language), as defined in [RFC8428](https://tools.ietf.org/html/rfc8428).

 This package is used in production on the Objenious LoRaWAN platform, and is maintained.

+> Warning: a breaking change was introduced in version 1.0.0, with the Record.Version being renamed to Record.BaseVersion.

 ## Encoding/decoding